firesharkstudios/butterfly-server/README.md

 Build real-time web apps quickly using C# on the server and your favorite client libraries ([Vue.js](https://vuejs.org/), [AngularJS](https://angularjs.org/), [React](https://reactjs.org/)).

-Declare the server data to synchronize with clients using a familiar SELECT syntax and have the data automatically synchronized to clients.
+Declare the data to automatically synchronize with clients using a familiar SELECT syntax.

 ## Getting Started